South Africa - Wildlife and Social Volunteering Combo

 Prior to your volunteering, you'll participate in a two-day orientation in Johannesburg.
 This orientation is a time for volunteers to meet and get acquainted with each other and the project staff prior to going to their projects.
 You'll also be taken on a tour of the city that includes Nelson Mandela Bridge, Telkum Tower, Constitutional Hill and various other attractions.

-Note: The orientation is required and is not a part of the 4 weeks designated for volunteer work.
-Therefore, the minimum stay is 30 days for the 4 week option, 37 days for the 5 week option, and so on.
+Note: The orientation is required and is not a part of the 2 weeks designated for volunteer work.
+Therefore, the minimum stay is 16 days for the 2 week option, 30 days for the 4 week option, 37 days for the 5 week option, and so on.
 All prices include orientation.

 Volunteer Work and Contribution